-Note: Please click the + beside each item below to view examples to help clarify and illuminate each point.
+Note: Please click the + beside each item below to view examples to help clarify and illuminate each point of the covenant.
 Or, you can view and download a PDF version here.

 We, the members of UUCC agree to: